-For those that know exactly what they want out of a keyboard and are ready for full customization, we recommend the Kinesis Freestyle2.
+For those who know exactly what they want from a keyboard and are ready for full customization, we recommend the Kinesis Freestyle2.
 As a standalone purchase, this model is made to be used as-is like any standard keyboard, articulated using the included flexible pivot, or the two halves can separate for virtually unlimited positioning.
 If you desire any degree of tenting up to completely vertical, a wrist wrest, or a dedicated numeric keypad — no problem.
 Kinesis offers all of these options.

 For those who are a bit wary about fully committing to a completely different hand and wrist positioning than they're used to, we recommend the Logitech K350 Wireless Wave.
 This device offers a mellow amount of articulation compared to a standard or laptop keyboard, so it doesn't take much getting used to.
 If you're into shortcut keys and media keys, the K350 has you covered.
-This model has large buttons, either preprogrammed or ready to be programmed for an assortment of tasks.
+This model has large buttons, either preprogrammed or ready to be programmed for various tasks.
 We also love that the wireless USB receiver is so small — once you insert it into a USB port, there is no need to remove it, even when transporting a laptop.